 – For example, the root of solvō, solvere ‘loosen’ is solv-.
 This is also the perfect stem; ‘they solved’ (perfect tense) is therefore solvērunt.

 7. Removing an affix from the present stem (and then adding another).
 It may not be obvious, but some present stems are in fact built around the root and an old affix.
 Latin removes the affix and may add the regular -v- in its place.

-– For example, crēscō, crēscere ‘grow’ has the present stem crēsce-.
+– As mentioned, crēscō, crēscere ‘grow’ has the present stem crēsce-.
 This itself is really a combination of crē– and -sc-, which adds an inchoative meaning.
-To form its perfect stem, -sc- is removed and -v- is used in its stead, giving us the stem crēv-.
+To form its perfect stem, -sc- is removed and -v- is used in its stead, giving us the perfect stem crēv-.